 Skåne in Southern Sweden has a rich culinary history.
-Join us as we explore Malmö and enjoy excellent locally produced food and wine.
-Yes, we said it – Swedish wine.
+Join us as we check out Malmö restaurants while exploring food and wine in Skåne.
+Yes, you read that right – Swedish wine.

 We were hungry after taking a four and a half hour train ride across the massive country of Sweden, from Stockholm to Malmö; however, we can’t say the same about our return journey just two days later.
 Our exploration of Skåne, the vibrant province on the bottom tip of southern Sweden, was full of great food.
 Perhaps we ate a bit too much, but we have no regrets.
 And, hey, isn’t salmon healthy?!

 Scandinavian writer Hans Christian Anderson famously said that “to travel is to live”.
 We like to think that Andersen spent some time in Skåne where he would have surely lived through the food.
 Skåne, nestled in deep southern Sweden, is known as the breadbasket of the entire country.
 Much of Sweden’s produce is grown here, and the area is also a mecca for seafood and other fruits de mers.
 The culinary richness that permeates the culture is integral to the daily life of the province.

 Our Gastronomic Tour of Southern Sweden in Skåne

 A two-day visit was just enough to whet our appetite for a return trip to Skåne.
 Perhaps we’ll journey there next autumn for the Kiviks apple festival or maybe we’ll just visit in the summer to enjoy the temperate, balmy days on Skåne’s breezy seashore that glances at the Northern edge of Denmark.
 Warning – after you see the food we enjoyed during our two-day sojourn, you may want to plan a trip to Skåne in southern Sweden too.

 Lunch at a Castle